Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Dr. Richard Reid-Smith has been a veterinary epidemiologist with CIPARS at the Public Health Agency of Canada since 1999.
 During his career, his main focus has been on antimicrobial use records and reporting, antimicrobial stewardship and antimicrobial resistance research.
 Currently, he is a co-lead of CIPARS, alongside Dr. Amrita Bharat and Dr. Carolee Carson.

 Richard received his Doctor of Veterinary Medicine degree from the Ontario Veterinary College, University of Guelph in 1990.
 He practiced small animal medicine in Ontario for 15 years.
-Richard received a Doctorate of Veterinary Science in Clinical Epidemiology and Medical Informatics from the University of Guelph in 1999, and is currently an adjunct faculty member in the Department of Population Medicine, Ontario Veterinary College, University of Guelph.
+Richard received a Doctorate in Veterinary Science in Clinical Epidemiology and Medical Informatics from the University of Guelph in 1999.
+He is currently an adjunct faculty member in the Department of Population Medicine, Ontario Veterinary College, University of Guelph.

 Daniella Rizzo, Veterinary epidemiologist

-Daniella joined CIPARS in the fall of 2019 as a student while completing her Master of Public Health degree, and then officially in 2020 as an epidemiologist.
-Daniella brings her expertise from working as a large animal veterinarian for the past 5 years to the farm surveillance team within CIPARS; she is one of the leads of the Dairy Surveillance program, and a contributor to the antimicrobial use (AMU) working group.
+Dr. Daniella Rizzo joined CIPARS in the fall of 2019 as a student while completing her Master of Public Health degree, and then officially in 2020 as an epidemiologist.
+Daniella brings her expertise from working as a large animal veterinarian to the farm surveillance team within CIPARS; she is one of the leads of the Dairy Surveillance component and has an interest in antimicrobial use metrics.

 Michelle Tessier, Veterinary epidemiologist

-Michelle joined CIPARS in 2007 as a veterinary epidemiologist to assist with data validation and the review of the French version of annual reports.
-Over time, Michelle was involved in planning the production stages and the final revision of the English and French versions of the reports.
-Since September 2019, she has joined the CIPARS communications team to contribute to the development of new communication products, take care of the final editing of reports and their publication on the web.
-More recently, she helped to redesign the CIPARS web pages.
+Dr. Michelle Tessier joined CIPARS in 2007 as a veterinary epidemiologist to assist with data validation and the review of the French version of CIPARS annual reports.
+Over time, Michelle has been involved in the planning of production stages and the final revision of the English and French versions of the CIPARS reports.
+Since September 2019, she has been contributing to the development of new communication products, the renewal of the CIPARS web page content and the preparation of reports for the web publication.

 Frederick Carl Uhland, Veterinary epidemiologist

-Carl has been working off and on with CIPARS since 2008 and has been working as a veterinary epidemiologist with CIPARS since 2018.
+Dr. Carl Uhland has been working off and on with CIPARS since 2008 and has been working as a veterinary epidemiologist with CIPARS since 2018.
 He works in support of the Farm surveillance group and with the risk analysis group.
-His experience as an aquaculture clinician (clinical diagnostic) and microbiologist motivates his interest and focus on AMR and its relationship with aquaculture and seafood.
+His experience as an aquaculture clinician (clinical diagnostic) and microbiologist motivates his interest and focus on antimicrobial resistance and its relationship with aquaculture and seafood.

-Virginia joined CIPARS as a co-op student and laboratory assistant in 2002 and later completed her Master of Science in Food Safety and Quality Assurance in 2008.
-Currently, she is part of the CIPARS communication working group and works on report and communication product generation.
-Additionally, she is acting as a policy analyst as part of the Food Safety and Antimicrobial Resistance Policy Pilot.
+Virginia Young joined CIPARS as a co-op student and laboratory assistant in 2002 and later completed her Master of Science (MSc) in Food Safety and Quality Assurance in 2008.
+Currently, she works on CIPARS report and communication product generation.
+Additionally, she is acting as a policy analyst as part of the Foodborne Disease and Antimicrobial Resistance Surveillance Division.

 Victoria Weaver, Executive assistant

-Victoria joined the Agency in 2001 and has been the administrative support for CIPARS off and on since the inception of the program.
+Victoria Weaver joined Health Canada in 2001, then the Public Health Agency of Canada created in 2004, and has been the administrative support for CIPARS on an intermittent basis since the inception of the program.

 Hilary Ziraldo, Policy analyst